ccdle12/applied-cryptography-notes/chapter-1/README.md

 ### Members
 `x ∈ X`

-The above means that *x is a member-of the set X*
+The above means that *x is a member-of the set X*.

 ### Images

-The image of X is the mapping in Y according to the rule *f*
+The image of X is the mapping in Y according to the rule *f*.

 The image y of x is noted as: